 Section 5.
 Qualifications.
-Each Director of the Association shall have served as a qualified trustee of an active or academy member board of education for at least one year and have completed Fundamentals of School Board Service (CBA 101) at the time of their nomination to office.
+Each Director of the Association shall have served as a qualified trustee of an Active or Academy member board of education for at least one year and have completed Fundamentals of School Board Service (CBA 101) at the time of THEIR his or her nomination to office.

 Section 6.
 Board Limitations.
-Only one Director may be elected or appointed from any one local district, intermediate school district board or academy and no individual may run for both a group set and a regional seat in the same election.
+Only one Director may be elected or appointed from any one local district, intermediate school district board or academy and no individual may run for both a group seat and a regional seat in the same election.

 Section 7.
 Nominations.
-The Executive Director or their designee shall draw up and designate the slate of candidates for the election of Directors and conduct the election as directed by Board policy.
+The Executive Director or his or her THEIR designee shall draw up and designate the slate of candidates for the election of Directors and conduct the election as directed by Board policy.

+The Executive Director or his or her THEIR designee shall draw up and designate the slate of candidates for the election of Directors and conduct the election as directed by board policy.
 Nominations for Director may be made by any active or academy member school board by forwarding the nominee's name in writing to the Executive Director between the third Monday in November and the second Wednesday in January of each year.